Hexelena/hexanimate/README.md

 # hexanimate
-A loading animation created using opens can for the raw images.
+A loading animation created using Openscad for the raw images.
 Phatch was used for post-processing (color to alpha, resizing and anti-aliasing) and finally Gimp to create the gif image.
 ####Big version

 <img src="loading_1024x1024(100).gif" width=512px>